logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-python-harness/scripting-an-action-in-python/_index.md

-As outlined in the three-step procedure described earlier, \(in[Developing your own User-scripted Python harness action](/reuse/../TA_Tutorials/Topics/Developing_your_own_harness_action.html)\), this entails making the following modifications to module mod\_Example.py:
+As outlined in the three-step procedure described earlier, \(in [Developing your own User-scripted Python harness action](/reuse/../TA_Tutorials/Topics/Developing_your_own_harness_action.html)\), this entails making the following modifications to module mod\_Example.py:

 -   adding a line to the list of SetActions\(\) function calls, declaring the hello action to have its implementation in the example module;
 -   adding an `else-if` clause to the Divert\(\) function, specifying the handling function action\_hello\(\) for the hello action;